code-423n4/docs/awarding/incentive-model-and-awards/README.md

 | 'Warden C'  | 'H-02'      | '3'      |         8.91       |   3       |         2.70        |  1000                  |

-Now, let's compare to a group of 3 high findings, 2 of them are identified as partial-25.
-Findings from warden B & C.
+Now, let's compare to a group of three high findings where two of the duplicate findings are identified as `partial-25`: the findings from wardens B and C.
-Let's see how the pie and slices evolves.
+Let's see how the pie and slices evolve.

 | **Warden**  | **finding** | **risk** |        **pie**     | **split** |      **slice**      |       **award**        |
 | ----------- | ----------- | ---------| ------------------ | --------- | ------------------- | ---------------------- |